Scientific Name

 Description

-Euphorbia meloformis subsp. valida, also known as Euphorbia valida, is a dwarf succulent with spherical stems with obscure tubercles joined in 8 to 12 attractively striped ribs.
-The stems can grow up to 4.7 inches (12 cm) in diameter, occasionally producing a few offsets at the base.
+Euphorbia meloformis subsp. valida, also known as Euphorbia valida, is a dwarf succulent with spherical stems that have obscure tubercles joined in 8 to 12 attractively striped ribs.
+The stems can grow up to 4.7 inches (12 cm) in diameter and occasionally produce a few offsets at the base.

-Although it is treated as a form of Euphorbia meloformis, this plant has more persistent peduncles, and the mature plants are much taller than E. meloformis.
-In addition, the stripes on the ribs are not as prominent as E. meloformis.
+Although it is treated as a form of Euphorbia meloformis, this plant has more persistent peduncles, and the mature plants are much taller than Euphorbia meloformis.
+In addition, the stripes on the ribs are not as prominent as those of Euphorbia meloformis.
 This plant is also very similar to Euphorbia obesa but has yellow flowers on long peduncles that dry, become woody, and remain on the stem.

 Euphorbia can be grown from seed, but they can be difficult to germinate (or even find).
 Therefore, it is usually propagated by cuttings.